developmentjp/Automata-Tutorial/README.md

 permalink: /index.html
 ---
 ## Tutorial about Finite Automata and some of it Concepts.

+Including:
+  Deterministic Finite Automata(DFA)
+  Nondeterministic Finite Automata(NFA)
+  Key Terminologies
+  Exercises

+---

-## Developed using HTML5, CSS3, Bootstrap4, JavaScript.
+### Developed using HTML5, CSS3, Bootstrap4, JavaScript.